 The following guidelines distinguish the broad levels of support effort the Libraries will use to address its stated objectives.
-Levels are assigned based on file format while the support effort and preservation strategy of each level is guided by a number of appraisal criteria, including uniqueness, relative risk of loss, and feasibility/cost of preservation.
+Support effort and preservation strategy is guided by a number of appraisal criteria, including uniqueness, relative risk of loss, and feasibility/cost of preservation.
 Digital preservation staff, along with content experts, who understand the enduring value of content, in consultation with record analysts and system administrators, make these decisions.

-- All reasonable effort will be made to ensure long-term preservation for digital objects identified under this stewardship level.
+- Reasonable effort will be made to ensure long-term preservation for digital objects under this stewardship level.
 A moderate level of available resources (staff, technologies, funding) will be considered for use.
 Treatment strategies will be selected from widely available best practices and may include fixity, validation, geographic replication, and others as developed.

 The University of Minnesota Libraries has a responsibility to safeguard digital content from unauthorized access and use to protect the privacy and intent of content creators.